 Note for Graduate Students:

-I have a multiple PhD positions available in my lab.
-In particular, I am looking for students to work on projects related to mobile indoor navigation, photonic on-chip networks, and multicore security.
+I have multiple PhD positions available in my lab.
+In particular, I am looking for students to work on projects related to silicon photonic networks, mobile indoor navigation, autonomous driving systems, and multicore security.
 See here for more details.

 Recent News (~past year):

 - Sep 2021: Praneeth and Febin’s paper on multilevel signaling based photonic networks accepted in ACM JETC journal